Fire Protection — General Requirements (29 CFR 1926.150)

 Fire protection violations are among the most straightforward to identify and prevent.
 Missing extinguishers, expired inspection tags, and blocked access are all immediately visible during a walkaround.
 Despite this, they remain a persistent source of citations on construction sites:

-• Blocked or obstructed access to fire extinguishers
+- Blocked or inaccessible fire extinguishers

 Penalty Exposure